rupalkhilari/genome-designer/docs/extensions/npmLink.md

 ###### Notes:

-- When creating a link, npm may not run the `preprocess` script if you have defined one, even though this script is called with `npm install`.
+- When creating a link, npm may not run the `preprocess` (or `prepublish` etc) script if you have defined one, even though this script is called with `npm install`, and the extension will not automatically recompile for you.

 - `npm run install-extensions` clears the `node_modules` directory, so you will have to re-establish the link after running that script using `npm link <packageName>`.